Below are a few general information resources that may help residents in becoming urban farmers.

 The City of San Diego is a co-sponsor of the Water Conservation Garden at Cuyamaca College.
 Garden exhibits and staff can provide information and ideas about drought tolerant plants and water saving tips.

 The U.S. Department of Agriculture’s Alternative Farming Systems Information Center identifies resources regarding sustainable food systems and practices in support of USDA's effort to ensure a sustainable future for agriculture and farmers worldwide.
+The USDA also offers an Urban Agriculture Toolkit with information to assist the urban farmer.

 The University of California has a lot of information regarding urban agriculture, with workshops, an online blog, details about community and school gardens, and much more.